XenaBlockchain/xena-explorer/docs/server-setup.md

-### Setup of nexa-rpc-explorer on Ubuntu 20.04 server
+### Setup of xena-rpc-explorer on Ubuntu 20.04 server

 First install certbot on your machine by following these instructions: